SiaFoundation/siad/cmd/siac/README.md

   statuses, such as when it was updated, when it expires, whether its on cooldown or not and potentially the most recent error.

-* `siac renter workers rs` shows information about the read sector jobs queue.
+* `siac renter workers rj` shows information about the read jobs queue.
 How many jobs are in the queue and their average completion time.
 In case there was an error it will also display the most recent error and when it occurred.

-* `siac renter workers hs` shows information about the has sector jobs queue.
+* `siac renter workers hsj` shows information about the has sector jobs queue.
   How many jobs are in the queue and their average completion time.
 In case there was an error it will also display the most recent error and when it occurred.